 The business was awarded the title of Winner of the Regional Online Hero competition conducted by the Regional Australia Institute.
 The judges commended AGDATA for our innovative approach and use of digital platforms to boost farm production and output, helping transform the agriculture industry in regional Australia.

-This also saw a significant change to the way our customers pay for the software.
-A move to the subscription payment model means the cost of entry into Phoenix is significantly easier to manage.
-Accountants also breath a sigh of relief because having all their clients on the latest version means version control issues are eliminated (One less overhead for them).
+You also saw a significant change to the way our customers pay for the software.
+A move to the subscription payment model mean't the cost of entry into Phoenix is significantly easier to manage.
+Accountants also breathed a sigh of relief, because having all their clients on the latest version mean't version control issues are eliminated (One less overhead for them).

 Thank you for your business over the years!
 We look forward to continuing to innovate and work with all stakeholders in the industry to ensure that you get what you need to do your job as efficiently and productively as possible.